What does Elie mean?

-Elie \e-lie\ as a boy's name is of Hebrew and Greek origin, and the meaning of Elie is "God is my help; high; Jehovah is God".
-Elie is a variant of Eleazar (Hebrew): variant of Lazarus, the form used in the New Testament.
-Also a variant of Eli (Hebrew); biblical: Eli was a priest and judge who brought up the prophet Samuel.
-Elie is also used as a variant of Elias (Greek, Hebrew), Elijah (Hebrew).
+Elie [elie] as a boys' name is of Hebrew derivation, and the meaning of the name Elie is "God is my help; high; Jehovah is God".
+Elie is a variant form, with the suffix -ie, of Eleazar (Hebrew): version of Lazarus.
+Elie is also a variation of Eli (Hebrew).
+Elie is also used as a variation of Elias (Greek, Hebrew) and Elijah (Hebrew).
 See also Elliot.

 (male) Elew, Ewie, ..

 (female) Elei, Elieia, ..
 Middle name pairings:

 Elie is an unusual given name for males but a very prominent surname for all people (#12796 out of 150436, Top 9%).
 (2000 U.S. Demographics)